 #NLCFamily isn't just about learning the skills necessary to help one day run for office, or start a non-profit.
-It's about sharing and growing with a group of Sacramento's fellow progressive leaders.
+It's about sharing and growing with a group of Sacramento's up-and-coming progressive leaders.
 It's about finding community.

-1. Does the NLC fellowship cost money?
+1. Does the NLC Fellowship cost money?

 2. I applied before and didn’t get in, should I apply again?